-4 steps to help you figure out if a college is affordable
+4 steps to help you figure out if a college is within your budget

 Is the cost of your dream school in your budget?

 Knowing if you can afford a specific college depends on the school’s cost of attendance (COA) and the amount of aid you qualify for.
-By pitting your expenses against the amount you’ll potentially need to borrow, you’ll have a good idea of whether a program is in your budget.
+By pitting your expenses against the amount you’ll potentially need to borrow, you’ll have a good idea of whether a program is feasible for you.

 Step 1: Research the cost of attendance.